 Groups run on a termly basis, with some groups lasting just a term and other groups lasting longer.
 You are welcome to continue going to the same group for several terms.

 Our toddler group meets on Monday and Tuesday mornings during term time from 10am - 11:30am.
 There is plenty of room to play including an outside area, a large selection of toys and great cake!
-There's a waiting list for Monday's group but Tuesday's group is currently open to new members!
+There's a waiting list for both groups; please get in touch to be added to the list.

 We live out our faith in Jesus by practically serving the needs of people in our city.